Our commitment to you

 Coworking and communal spaces

 We will request that all our members respect the 2-metre physical distancing guidance while working from our shared social and workspaces.
+Where this isn’t possible, we ask that you follow government guidance and remain 1+ metre apart, and consider mitigating actions such as sanitising your hands, wearing a mask, or facing apart from one another.
 In practical terms this means some significant changes in the way they can be used.

 The number of available spaces in our lounge and coworking areas will be reduced by up to half, as our members will no longer be able to sit opposite and in some cases behind each other.

 We will be allocating dedicated desks to our coworking members that will be fixed in a home building.
 We have created additional coworking spaces within the portfolio to ensure everyone has a dedicated desk.
 We will be communicating the details of this directly with all coworking members in advance of your return.
 We have adapted our lounges, where we can, to facilitate physical distancing and will be managing this space on a first come, first served daily basis.
 We will be as flexible and accommodating as possible using all available space to provide you with a desk or workspace that ensures everyone’s safety.